 Change isn’t neat and concise.
 Actually, change comes in only two forms; either by disaster or by design.
 Change is inevitable and how we handle it gives us the power to control how it is received and enacted.
 We have a unique opportunity in our College to design the change we wish to see.
 As Biz Rams you all will literally create our world through your leadership, innovation and design.
 Here in the College of Business you will learn how to use business as a force for good and I can’t wait to help you intentionally do that.
 My vision is centered in my own college experience at Marygrove College.
 There I learned the 3Cs of justice-oriented learning and leadership.

 Competence: All that we do must be steeped in academic rigor and analysis, while leaving room to grow in our own learning because learning never stops.
 Compassion: Compassion gives us the positionality to understand and work for others.
 What we do for others, we do for the world.
 Commitment: Justice is a lifelong goal.
 It is always rooted in what is best and what is right.
 Never stop working to change the world for what we do within these walls is what we can do for society.

 I challenge you all to take the 3Cs with you as you continue the work of creating the world in which we all thrive.
 Dean Walker and I share a vision for what DEI can accomplish.
 With help from students, staff, faculty and our generous donors, we will elevate our learning environment and lift up those around us, creating a space for everyone across the University and Fort Collins communities to thrive.

-— Patrice M. Palmer - Director, Social & Cultural Inclusion and Director of JEDI Initiatives
+— Patrice M. Palmer - Assistant Dean of Social & Cultural Inclusion and Director of JEDI Initiatives

 Resources and Training